A website called Celeb Jihad published the private photos, which reportedly included nude images of Seyfried, on Wednesday.

 The attorney's letter also asks Celeb Jihad to "preserve all electronic and paper evidence" that's related to the leaked photos.

-"Anybody who looked at those pictures, you're perpetuating a sexual offense.
+"Anybody who looked at those pictures, you're perpetuating a sexual offence.
 You should cower with shame," Jennifer Lawrence told Vanity Fair in 2014, after her own photos were leaked.
 "Even people who I know and love say, 'Oh, yeah, I looked at the pictures.'
 I don't want to get mad, but at the same time I'm thinking, I didn't tell you that you could look at my naked body."

 Lawrence's statement perfectly sums up what's wrong with looking at these images.
 Leaking the photos is terrible, but so is viewing them — it's an invasion of privacy, plain and simple.